 The weather is finally cooling off now that summer has faded into autumn.
 Are you ready to make meals that really reflect the changing seasons?
 If so, brace yourself for a culture that is a master of all foods for colder weather.
-Influenced by European, Central Asian, Middle Eastern and Siberian people, Russian cuisine is full of variety and unique food and drink!
-In this blog, we will be covering the various ways in which you can make your meals authentically Russian.
-By the time you’re done reading, you’ll have a good idea of common ingredients used in Russian staple food, appetizers, main courses, desserts, and beverages that will leave your family relishing in the flavors of Russian culture.
+Influenced by European, Central Asian, Middle Eastern and Siberian people, Russian cuisine is full of various unique foods and drinks!
+In this blog, we will be covering the various ways in which you can make traditional Russian staple food.
+By the time you’re done reading, you’ll have a good idea of common ingredients used in Russian appetizers, main courses, desserts, and beverages that will leave your family relishing in the flavors of Russian culture.

 Common ingredients in Russian staple food